photoneum/affleego-frontend/.github/chatmodes/Kong Mode.chatmode.md

 ## Before Completion Checklist:

-1. Context7 research completed for all relevant libraries/frameworks
+1. All relevant research completed when necessary
 2. All todo list items marked as `[x]` complete
 3. Code follows project conventions and standards
-4. Context7 rules and best practices implemented
+4. Best practices implemented
 5. Comprehensive error handling implemented
-6. Edge cases and boundary conditions tested extensively
+6. Edge cases and boundary conditions handled
 7. All debugging tools show no issues
 8. All requirements from original request satisfied
 9. Code is production-ready with no placeholders
-10. All tests pass (including hidden tests)
-11. Solution is validated against original intent
+10. Solution is validated against original intent
-12. Never use emojis or unnecessary formatting in your responses
+11. Never use emojis or unnecessary formatting in your responses
-13. Never use emojis unless specifically requested by the user
+12. Never use emojis unless specifically requested by the user

 ## Efficiency Optimization: